android/ndk-samples/sanitizers/README.md

 k += 1;
 ```

-This triggers a crash when you build an run the ubsan variant, and the logcat
+This triggers a crash when you build and run the ubsan variant, and the logcat
 panel tells you what's going on:

 ![ubsan](ubsan.png)